ucdd2-sp15/website/www/contents/challenges/5/index.md

     $ node mongo.js

-For Yelp Express, `mongo/doctorView.js` and `mongo/doctorList.js` contain code exmples of sendding a query to a remote mongodb server and getting data back.
+For Yelp Express, `mongo/doctorView.js` and `mongo/doctorList.js` contain code exmples of sending a query to a remote mongodb server and getting data back.

 For NN Express, there's no new example code given.
 You need to figure out on your own, following the example of Yelp Express.